 2020 Chevrolet Corvette Stingray

-Second, that engine shift did not make the Corvette any smaller; every dimension except for height has actually increased.
-It weighs more too depending on equipment.
-The short/long arm double wishbone suspension is largely the same in front and rear, but now features genuine coil-over shocks in place of the old Vette’s transverse leaf springs, which makes everything much easier to adjust than before; truly a plus for track day enthusiasts.
+The short/long arm double wishbone suspension is largely the same in front and rear, but now features genuine coil-over shocks in place of the old Vette’s horse and buggy transverse leaf springs, which makes everything much easier to adjust than before; truly a plus for track day enthusiasts.

 There are 3 different suspension options.
 The basic SLA setup, the Z51 handling package, which gets firmer tuning and adds manually adjustable spring seats, and of course you can add Magnetic Ride Control on top of that.

 But, while we’re getting all futuristic here; this Vette is still powered by a V8, and one with the cam in its block at that.
 The new LT2 6.2-liter small block outputs a max of 495-horsepower and 470 lb-ft. of torque for now.
 No word yet on whether future versions will crank up this engine, or be based on a different one entirely.

 Down river from there is a new 8-speed dual-clutch transmission, with paddles mounted on the steering wheel as well as toggles and buttons on the center console for drive, reverse, and park.

 For keeping everything at proper operating temperatures, there are twin radiators mounted up front for cooling the engine, and a trans cooler that is mounted directly on top of the transmission itself.

 It all works together to deliver fierce acceleration never before attained in a standard Corvette.Thanks to that engine cranking away directly behind you, and 60 miles-per-hour arriving in just under three seconds.